Once qualified, archivists can work for employers of any size in the private and public sectors.

 Once qualified, archivists can work for employers of any size in the private and public sectors, but they may need to be flexible in terms of location.

-Vacancies are advertised in local and national newspapers, and the Archives & Records Association's (ARA) recruitment bulletins (available to members).
-Details of traineeships and volunteering opportunities are available through national organisations such as the ARA and the National Archives, but it may also be beneficial to approach archive services directly.
+Vacancies are advertised online, in local and national newspapers and the Archives & Records Association’s (ARA) recruitment bulletins (available to members).
+Details of traineeships and volunteering opportunities are available online through national organisations such as the ARA, which publishes a list of placement opportunities on its website.
+Speculative applications are recommended; you could use the directory on the National Archives website to find contact details for individual archives.

 - Local and central government